jlgerber/cpp_happy_fun_time/session_02/session02.md

 }
 ```

-One of the many reasons why this is important, is that it is common in c and c++ to use mutable parameters to make state changes to variables, rather than returning new variables, especially when the function needs to return multiple variables.
+One of the many reasons why this is important, is that it is common in c and c++ to use mutable parameters to change the states of variables, rather than returning new variables, especially when the function needs to return multiple variables.

 eg